GavinHuttley/tib/source/python/functions.rst

 There are some general principles in how to use functions and methods.
 First, using ``help()`` will show you what arguments a function or method can take

-.. sidebar:: Interpreting help() for a function
+.. margin:: Interpreting help() for a function
     :name: Interpreting help() for a function

     .. image::  /_static/images/func_help.png